Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 from sundown to sundown, I tend to count from sunup to sunup!

 "Is it OK to submit assignments a little early?
-There are times when I might have
+Sometimes I might have

 to submit the reading report by late Monday since I am often away on Tuesdays.
 Some

 Yes, the reading reports can come in early.
-In fact, having some
+Having some

 The only thing I don't really like coming in early is the end-of-the-week summary.
 The problem